This is the multi-page printable view of this section. Click here to print.

 As streams are append-only, an event can be uniquely identified by its position in a stream, including in the event log.

-Event streams are perhaps the most important part of the Dolittle platform.
+Event streams are perhaps the most important part of the Dolittle Runtime.
 To get a different and more detailed perspective on streams, please read our section on event sourcing and streams.

 Rules